COALAIP/specs/README.md

 #### The LCC Rights Reference Model

-The [LCC Rights Reference Model](http://doi.org/10.1000/284) (LCC RRM) is a formal framework for the representation of intellectual property rights.
-The LCC RRM specification describes an abstract logical data model built on top of the LCC Entity Model, and is composed of the following `Entity`
+The [LCC Rights Reference Model](http://doi.org/10.1000/284) (LCC RRM) is a formal framework of representing intellectual property rights.
+The RRM describes a high-level data model built on top of the [LCC Entity Model](#the-lcc-entity-model), composed of the following entity types:
-types:

 - **Party:** A person or an organization (e.g. "Richard Prince", "American Apparel", or "Sky Ferreira")